 - a ceiling, roof, or similar overhead surface; and

 - walls, sides, screens, or similar surfaces; and

 - those openings.

-If your club is a workplace or licensed premise, you must take all reasonably practicable steps to ensure that no person smokes at any time in an internal area.
+If your club is a workplace or licensed premise, you must take all reasonably practicable steps to ensure that no person smokes or vapes at any time in an internal area.

 Yes.
 The Act states that failure to take all reasonably practicable steps will breach the Act.
 A fine of up to $4,000 could be imposed on your club for failure to comply with the Act.

 What happens if someone smokes in your club?

 It is part of your responsibility under the Act to ensure that people do not smoke or vape in the internal areas of the club.
 This is where a Smokefree and Vapefree Policy can be of assistance, clearly setting out your club’s position on where smoking and vaping is acceptable.